uclagiving/uclafund-site/wp-content/plugins/siteorigin-panels/readme.txt

 SiteOrigin offers a single premium plugin that enhances and extends Page Builder, the Widgets Bundle, SiteOrigin CSS and all of our free themes.
 Find out more about [SiteOrigin Premium](https://siteorigin.com/downloads/premium/) and the powerful addons it offers.

 == Changelog ==

+= 2.25.2 - 13 August 2023 =
+* Updated the Build submodule.
+* Excluded the standalone updater from SiteOrigin Installer.

 = 2.25.1 - 09 August 2023 =
 * Advanced Custom Fields: Added support for multiple options.